Hunnyjain7/fastapi-production-boilerplate/README.md

 ## FastAPI Boilerplate for Production Development with MySql and Alembic Migrations

-* Work in Progress not Complete BoilerPlate yet...

 ## Technology Stack:
 * Python version 3.7 or above
 * FastAPI